AndunHH/spacemouse/SpaceMouseWireless.md

 # SpaceMouse Wireless
-This page contains informations about a 3Dconnexion Space Mouse Wirless, which has been observed via wireshark:
+This page contains informations about a 3Dconnexion Space Mouse Wireless, which has been observed via wireshark:

 SpaceMouse Wirelss HID Report
 Recorded with Wireshark.